-Sr. No. On completing the course, students will be able to CO1 Understand about the surface tension, adsorption and various theories of adsorption CO2 Learn about the surface films, catalytic activity at surfaces and surfactants.
-CO3 Understand the process of micellization, solubilization and the various factors affecting the process of micellization, solubilization.
-CO4 Study about the polymers and polymer reactions, various types of polymerization.
+S. No. On completing the course, CO1 They will have the understanding about the surface tension, adsorption and various theories of adsorption CO2 They will learn about the surface films, catalytic activity at surfaces and surfactants.
+CO3 They will also learn and understand the process of micellization, solubilization and the various factors affecting the process of micellization, solubilization.
+CO4 They will study about the polymers and polymer reactions in detail.
+The various types of polymerization.
 Kinetics and thermodynamics of polymerization.
-CO5 Learn the structure and properties of polymers.
+CO5 They will learn the structure and properties of polymers.